test-user-hubrise/website/src/content/general/en/apps.md

         - to: http://www.livepepper.fr
           logo: livepepper.png
           title: LivePepper
-          description: LivePepper is an Online Ordering solution for home delivery and takeaway restaurants.
+          description: LivePepper is an online ordering solution for home delivery and takeaway restaurants.
 LivePepper is used by independent restaurants and large franchises alike based in France, in the UK and internationally.
         - to: https://www.nextsourcia.com
           logo: nextsourcia.png
           title: nextSourcia
-          description: nextSourcia offers e-commerce solutions for retail stores as well as hosting services and specific development work.
+          description: nextSourcia creates e-commerce websites for retail stores.
+It offers also hosting services and specific development work.
           additional_info: Documentation in French
         - to: https://www.ubereats.com
           logo: ubereats.png